danrot/master-thesis/02_state-of-the-art.md

 The `ItemStructureElement` is an abstract class, of which two derivations exist.
-One is the `CompositeStructureElement`, which can consist of multiple other elements, and the other one is the `StructureElementConstituent`, which can be considered as an atomic part. [see @wenzel2014 p16] So this structure is very similar to the Gang of Four Composite Pattern [see @gamma1995 p163].
+One is the `CompositeStructureElement`, which can consist of multiple other elements, and the other one is the `StructureElementConstituent`, which can be considered as an atomic part [see @wenzel2014 p16].
+So this structure is very similar to the Gang of Four Composite Pattern [see @gamma1995 p163].
 However, it differs from this pattern, so that it also allows more complex structures.